 The Executive Advisory Board for Cyber (EABC) was established in January 2018.
-The key functions of the EABC are to serve as a channel for consultation and to canvass opinions on matters prior to their determination by Australian Information Security Association (AISA).
-The EABC has a critical role in providing industry insights and guidance to AISA, to ensure that progress is made in meeting the objectives and industry initiatives collectively.
-It is encouraged that AISA then furthers the development of cyber security education, research, and innovation through its membership base and partner ecosystem.
+The key functions of the EABC are to serve as a channel for consultation and to canvass opinions on matters prior to their determination by the Australian Information Security Association (AISA).
+Comprising of representatives from 61 of Australia’s top organisations and government departments, the EABC has a critical role in providing industry insights and guidance to AISA to ensure that progress is made in meeting the objectives and industry initiatives collectively.
+It is encouraged that AISA then furthers the development of cyber security education, research and innovation through its membership base and partner ecosystem.

 ROLE OF EABC

-The broad role of the EBAC is to further advance the development of the cyber security sector within Australia.
+The broad role of the EABC is to further advance the development of the cyber security sector within Australia.
 This can be achieved by:

 - Communicating information on developments within the industry sector

 - Providing advice on the implementation of aspects for the universities, government, and industry strategic agendas

 - Sharing information with members of the EABC about any key decisions arising from the quarterly meetings